valaparthvi/sample-nodejs/README.md

 This is a sample starter project that provides you with a basic Express app and a sample test in a `/test` sub directory.
 This sample project uses `Express v4.17.x` and enables health checking and application metrics out of the box.
 You can override or enhance the following endpoints by configuring your own health checks in your application.

+Click [here](https://gist.github.com/valaparthvi/b46bbf137bfa2967826d2792a6f0d7be) to download the devfile for Outerloop deployment cycle.
 ## Health checking

 Health-checking enables the cloud platform to determine the `readiness` and `liveness` of your application.